 Cost of Attendance

-- Dependent students who live outside the parental home, or
+- Dependent students living outside the parental home.

-These allowances include amounts for room and board, personal maintenance, health care, clothing, and other miscellaneous expenses.
+These categories cover costs like room and board, personal needs, health care, clothing,transportation, and other miscellaneous expenses.

 Reporting Other Financial Aid